 CIVICA Ambassadors range from undergraduate students to postdoctoral researchers, and represent each university in the alliance.
-Their role is to promote interaction and exchange within the alliance's communities, and to be a first point of contact to CIVICA for their peers.
+Their role is to promote interaction and exchange within the alliance's communities, and be a first point of contact to CIVICA for their peers.

 Meet the CIVICA Ambassadors for the academic year 2021/22 below.

 Ambassadors from Bocconi University